KamilKandzia/kamilkandzia.github.io/docs/R/shiny_hotel.md

 ### Case study
 * SlickR library was used to create a hotel gallery.
 * ShinyWidgets, shinythemes, and shinycssloaders were used to enhance user experience.
 * RSQLite was used to communicate with the database, the e-mail system emayili, and magrittr to parse.
-The QR code is displaying using qrencoder and application rendering using raster, rsvg, and svglite.
+The QR code is displayed using qrencoder and application rendering using raster, rsvg, and svglite.
-* Sending mail is done by jetmail
+* Sending mail is done by jetmail.
-* The site is located on the Shinyapps server where SSL communication is provided.
+* The site is located on the Shinyapps server, where SSL communication is provided.
-* Only once the reservation can be deleted
+* The reservation can be deleted only once.

 ![Demo]({{site.url}}/assets/images/hotel_files/hotel.gif)